 If the requirement is to host very large tables and we want to access then randomly and in real-time HBase is a great choice which can fulfill our requirement.
-But what if the completion time of requirement is very less and we don’t have sql-familiar developers to create code in HBase.
-Here comes the importance and use case of hire apache spark developers wherein we can write SQL queries over HBase tables and can access our data.
+But what if the completion time of requirement is very low and we don’t have sql-familiar developers to create code in HBase.
+Here comes the importance and use case of hire apache spark developers wherein we can write SQL queries over HBase tables and access our data.

 Introducing the fetching process of Hbase Table data in Apache Phoenix